 Regardless of why, when the door becomes misaligned, the tracks need an adjustment or replacement.
 So, look the tracks over to investigate for any signs of this.
 Occasionally, the door will still open when this occurs but does so slowly and may squeak.
 A technician will need to replace the tracks so your door can open and close with ease.

 Did the Torsion Springs Break?

-When a torsion spring breaks, you’ll know because of the loud bang it makes.
+There can be several reasons for garage door springs breaking.
+And when a torsion spring breaks, you’ll know because of the loud bang it makes.
 And since opening the door is dangerous once this occurs, don’t attempt doing so.
 Instead, call a professional; they’ll have the knowledge and necessary tools to do so safely.

 Is the Gear Stripped?